 But you don’t—and shouldn’t—wait until college to build a mentoring relationship with an adult.
 Studies have demonstrated that benefits abound for mentees, even at the high school level.
-One such study found that teenagers who had adult mentors “ reported increases in self‐esteem, connectedness to peers, and social support from friends.”
+One such study found that teenagers who had adult mentors “reported increases in self-esteem, connectedness to peers, and social support form friends.”
 By generously sharing their experiences and wisdom with teenagers, these mentors catalyze tremendous personal, social, and academic growth.
 We advise you to practice what will likely become a lifetime skill by seeking out mentors while still in high school.

 How to Find a Mentor

 Typically, the most accessible mentors in your life are teachers, but potential mentors also include coaches, religious leaders, and club advisors.

 Teachers see their students nearly every day, sometimes over the course of many years.
 They have the unique opportunity of watching and encouraging the growth of their students in an academic setting.
 It’s also important to note that, in many cases, these are the same teachers who will one day write letters of recommendation for your college applications, which ask them to offer reflections on your growth.
 The students who have developed strong relationships with these teachers tend to elicit the most telling and supportive letters.